claiduiuc/CLAID-Website/_team/gamychen.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

-Junior majoring in actuarial science and economics.
-Loves baking and cooking for friends.
+Junior majoring in Actuarial Science and Economics with a minor in Music.
+Love to make and eat food with friends.